 Can content writing and copywriting overlap?

 In this debate, many experts believe that the two could manage to overlap.
-In some content there are traces of a copy, like a quick call-to-action at the end.
+In some content, there are traces of a copy, as a quick call-to-action at the end.
 This is very commonly found in blog posts.
 This is perhaps the main reason many online marketers are not able to differentiate between the two.
 At times, it is a good practice to blur the lines between content writing and copywriting, as generating both in equal proportions could hugely benefit the brand.